Health and Safety at Work etc. Act 1974: Prohibition notices

 The notice may start immediately or at the end of a specified period (section 22(4).
 Appeal against a notice is within 21 days to an employment tribunal who may appoint one or more assessors to sit with them (section 24).

+An appeal against a Prohibition Notice, unlike an appeal against an Improvement Notice (see above) does not suspend the Prohibition Notice.
+However, the appellant may make an application for a direction that the Prohibition Notice is suspended whilst the appeal proceedings are ongoing (see section 24(3)(b)).

 Prosecution

 Section 33(1) creates 15 criminal offences including breach of a duty under the Act or a regulation, contravention of a notice, or obstructing an inspector.
 In England and Wales prosecution under the Act could originally only be brought by an inspector or with the permission of the Director of Public Prosecutions but the Environment Agency was also authorised on 1 April 1996 (section 38).
 All offences under the Act are either summary offences or offences triable either way so inspectors start prosecutions by laying an information before the magistrates' court.
 Inspectors can themselves be authorised to exercise rights of audience before the Magistrates even though not legally qualified (section 39).

 If a person, by some act or omission, causes another person to commit the actus reus of an offence under the Act then they too are guilty of an offence, even if the other person was not prosecuted or could not be prosecuted because they were the Crown (section 36).
 Where an offence is committed by a body corporate with the consent or connivance, or by the neglect, of a director, manager, secretary or a member acting in a managerial capacity, that individual too is guilty of an offence (section 37).

-Where a person is convicted under the Act, the court can order that he remedy the state of affairs or can order forfeiture of an item in question (section 42).
+Where a person is convicted under the act, the court can order that he remedy the state of affairs or can order forfeiture of an item in question (section 42).